History of Sunnybrae Estate

 The area on which the farm is sited was originally called Tam O’Shanter Belt, named after the ship Tam O’Shanter that went aground near North Arm in 1836.
 The passengers walked to North Adelaide and on looking back saw the ship over a fine belt of trees.

-New buildings soon appeared – Cow Shed, Machinery Shed and Cheese Room in 1882, the Homestead, piggeries and stables in 1883, with the Smoke House in 1885.
+The Cow Shed, Machinery Shed and Cheese Room appeared in 1882, the Homestead, piggeries and stables in 1883, with the Smoke House in 1885.
 The Straining Shed, with the brick arches, can be seen just off Regency Road, this side of the railway bridge.
-There was also a mechanics workshop and a small tramway system which have both disappeared.

 The farm was renamed Regency Park and subdivided by the Government in four phrases for light industry in 1975, 1977, 1979 and 1981.
 In 1981 4.5 acres containing old farm buildings was declared a Historic Conservation and Recreation Centre and transferred to Enfield Council.
 Restoration of the buildings was carried out by the Council, with the assistance of a State and a Bicentennial grant.